BACKGROUND

 My doctoral research has been generously supported by the Rawnsley Graduate Studentship at St Hugh's College (2021-2024).

-Funded by the Leverhulme Trust Study Abroad Studentship, in 2024-2025 I will be based at the University of Wrocław and the Ossolineum Library where I will be working on an archival project which will form the public-facing outcome of my doctoral research.
+Funded by the Leverhulme Trust Study Abroad Studentship, in 2024-2025 I was based at the University of Wrocław and the Ossolineum Library where I began work on an archival project which will form the public-facing outcome of my doctoral research.

 TEACHING AND MENTORING